Control-D-Inc/ctrld/docs/config.md

 - Valid values: `mac`, `host`
 - Default: ""

+### metrics_query_stats
+If set to `true`, collect and export the query counters, and show them in `clients list` command.

+- Type: boolean
+- Required: no
+- Default: false

+### metrics_listener
+Specifying the `ip` and `port` of the metrics server.

+- Type: string
+- Required: no
+- Default: ""

 ## Upstream
 The `[upstream]` section specifies the DNS upstream servers that `ctrld` will forward DNS requests to.